 Cruise Industry’s Economic Impact to Caribbean and Latin America

-- Cruise tourism contributed $3.16 billion+ of direct expenditures in the participating 35 destinations over the past year.
+- Cruise tourism contributed $3.16 billion+ of direct expenditures in the participating 35 destinations in 2019.

 - Cruise-related expenditures generated 75,050 jobs, which paid $976.5 million in wage income to residents.

-- 23.63 million passengers and 4.5 million crew disembarked cruise ships and visited the participating destinations during the the past year, spending $2.45 billion and $302.2 million, respectively.
+- 23.63 million passengers and 4.5 million crew disembarked cruise ships and visited the participating destinations during in 2019, spending $2.45 billion and $302.2 million, respectively.

 - Average expenditure per passenger across all destinations was $103.83, and average expenditure per crew member was $67.10.